Land sales at St Bernard’s

 What’s happened so far?

 The Trust is looking at various redevelopment projects at St Bernard’s which will improve the site.
-So far, most of our progress has been made plans to construct to a new medium secure unit (MSU).
+So far, most of our progress has been made with our plans to construct to a new MSU.

-In April 2012, the Chief Executive’s report announced that the Trust Board had agreed to the construction of an 80 bed medium secure unit (MSU) on the existing John Conolly Wing site – as its preference for the redevelopment of the St Bernard’s site.
+In April 2012, the Chief Executive’s report announced that the trust board had agreed to the construction of an 80 bed medium secure unit (MSU) on the existing John Conolly Wing site – as its preference for the redevelopment of St Bernard’s.

-This proposal was put forward in our Outline Business Case, which was approved by NHS London, our strategic health partners, in August 2012.
-This document is now with the Department of Health and explains the rationale behind the project, its timescales and implementation.
+This proposal was put forward in our outline business case (OBC), which was approved by NHS London, our strategic health partners, in August 2012.
+This document is now with the DH and explains the rationale behind the project, its timescales and implementation.

-In preparation for construction of the new building, the Trust began looking at and preparing alternative accommodation for the patients and services currently located in the JCW.
-This has included upgrading Glynn Ward to accommodate older people’s services, embarking on a £3 million refurbishment of B Block for local services and moving the Psychiatric Intensive Care Unit (PICU) to Hammersmith.
+In preparation for construction of the new building, the trust began looking at and preparing alternative accommodation for the patients and services.
+This has included upgrading Glyn Ward (now Jubilee ward) to accommodate older people’s services, embarking on a £3 million refurbishment of B Block (now Wolsey wing) for local services, and moving the Psychiatric Intensive Care Unit (PICU) to Hammersmith amongst other relocations.

-Throughout the next year, there will also be a number of additional moves to get the site ready for the wider redevelopment of St Bernard’s.
+Throughout the next year, there will also be a number of additional moves to prepare the site for the wider redevelopment of St Bernard’s.
 This will allow us to make better use of NHS resources, whilst creating more space for clinical services.

 What’s happening next?